Last updated: 6/5/2020

 City of Northglenn facilities operations have been adjusted to meet state health guidelines.
 Details here.

 The City will follow State of Colorado and Tri-County Health Department public health orders and recommendations regarding closures, events/activities, and conducting business.
 As of 5/9/20 Safer at Home order is in effect.
 Please see below for specific questions and links.

 - Following State of Colorado and Tri-County Health Department public health orders and recommendations and encouraging residents to do the same

-- Continuously messaging Northglenn residents on current COVID-19 impacts and actions
+- Continuously messaging Northglenn residents and businesses on current COVID-19 impacts and actions

 - Maintaining essential services like public safety, trash/recycling, water and wastewater

-- Providing additional hand-santizing areas and more disinfecting measures for staff in buildings
+- Providing additional hand-santizing areas and more disinfecting measures in city buildings and parks

 - Keeping staff informed and reminding them of preventative measures; staff is working remotely if possible